I’m not a whisky drinker. I tried a sip once and to me it was like drinking antiseptic. Not that I drink antiseptic …

 We sat on some benches where the tour guide told us about the history of the Arran distillery.
 This is a very young distillery of 22 years old and is the proud home of the Arran single malt whisky.

 The island itself has a very unique geology, as I found out myself walking the Arran Coastal Way in June.
-I’m not too familiar with rocks and geology but I found it interesting that the water source for making the whisky comes from the remote Loch na Davie.
-The purest of water rises from a spring and flows over red granite through hornfels into cambrian rock.
+I’m not experienced with rocks and geology (but love it) and I found it interesting that the water source for making the whisky comes from the remote Loch na Davie.

-After this we walked to the where the single malt whisky is made.
+After this we walked to the where the single malt is made.

 The grain used by Arran distillery is 100% malted barley, mostly from the east coast of Scotland as it contains more starch.
 For a peaty whisky the barley is smoked with peat, but whatever the type of grain, it’s ground to bring out the sugars.
 These sugars are then extracted by hot water and sent to a washback where yeast is added.